 To identify and assess risks, our Supply Chain Compliance Group engaged the engineering group to perform a supply chain risk mapping exercise using the DoL Goods Produced by Child and Forced Labor and the DoS Trafficking in Persons report as a guide for which commodities pose the greatest risk of human rights abuses.
 We create a list of internal commodities sorted by risk that the Supply Chain Compliance Group uses to quantify the amount of business Cubic does with its suppliers that have exposure to high risk industries.
 A similar process is used to identify and assess risk of human rights abuses in the supply chains of the Conflict Minerals.
 Cubic buys a large volume of various electronics, electronic/mechanical components, and sheet metal parts for its business which contain minerals or components implicated in many countries as being high-risk for forced labor.
 Cubic is a member of the Responsible Mineral Initiative and uses its membership to support the audit of raw mineral smelters on responsible mineral sourcing and groups that work to maintain transparency in the raw mineral supply chain.
 These minerals are ubiquitous in electronic component manufacturing, in which much of Cubic's products can be classified.
-For more information on Cubic's Conflict Minerals program, please reference our Specialized Disclosure form (available here).
 To assist in the identification and assessment of risks with the Asia-Pacific region, where Cubic's offerings are primarily service-based, the procurement function has instituted formal assessments at supplier on-boarding; using a modified version of the Slavery & Trafficking Risk Template (STRT).